 Picking Up The Vehicle

-After you’ve booked your rental car, make sure to print out the reservation details and keep all of the contact information of the branch where you’ll pick up your vehicle.
+After you’ve booked your rental car, print out the reservation details and keep all of the contact information of the branch where you’ll pick up your vehicle.

-You’ll need to do a final check and inspect your rental vehicle before you leave the location of the rental firm in order to make sure that there isn’t any damage, and if there is, you aren’t liable for it.
-Don’t hesitate to ask about how you should report any problems during your rental period.
+You’ll need to do a final check and inspect your rental vehicle before you leave the rental firm’s location to ensure there isn’t any damage, and if there is, you aren’t liable for it.
+Don’t hesitate to ask how you should report any problems during your rental period.

 As discussed above, you’ll need one primary form of identification, such as a driver’s license, passport, or any other valid ID.
 Some firms are not strict about the requirements.

-These days a lot of US rental cars come with more advanced technology, so see if your car has a GPS satellite system.
+These days, many US rental cars come with more advanced technology, so see if your car has a GPS satellite system.
 It’s essential to ask about it and remind yourself that having a GPS installed on your vehicle may carry additional fees for your overall rental expense.

 Obligations of Renters